coolacid/BadCertCheck/README.md

 # BadCertCheck

+-- X509 is Hard --
+This only checks the certs provided by the remote server.
+This means, if the server sends a (valid) cert chain that is different then the OS chain (which happens) this will return a "All OK" where OS and Chrome would fail.
+See #1

 Check for possible EV Cert Problems

 Google has announced their intention to de-trust certs from Symantec CAs [See Here](https://groups.google.com/a/chromium.org/forum/m/#!msg/blink-dev/eUAKwjihhBs/rpxMXjZHCQAJ)